bringauto/external-server/README.md

 One of the last items in the config file is `common_modules`, represented by key-value pairs.
 The key is the module ID (a module number), the value contains following

 - `lib_path` (required) - path to module shared library (`*.so`).
-- `config` (optional) - specification of config for the module, any key-value pairs will be forwarded to module implementation init function; when empty or missing, empty config forwarded to init function.
+- `config` (optional) - module specific configuration, any key-value pairs will be forwarded to module implementation init function.
+When empty or not provided, empty configuration is forwarded to the init function of module.
+> [!WARNING]

-A common module will be used for all cars.
+> A common module will be used for all cars.
 No such module can be defined in the car configuration.
 See the `config/config.json` for an example of modules configuration.

 ### Cars